B2G-Marvel/b2g_device_htc_marvel/README.md

 Device configuration for HTC Wildfire S a510e/ Marvel

-based on Andreas Schneider sources
+for AOSP 4.x

 ==========
-Edit by OWL Project
+by OWL Project